Aljawharah2/2023-GP1-9/README.md

 the scope, hardware/software tools, and the cost of the application development, scrum team, and at the end the references.

-Technology Used : Flutter, python , Google Maps API
+Technology Used : Flutter, Python , X(Twitter) API